-From the 1st of April 2019 we will be changing our policy on prescription wait times.
-It will be increased from 48 hours to a 72 hour period.
-Please allow adequate time when requesting.
+From the 1st of April 2019 we changed our policy on prescription wait times.
+It was increased from 48 hours to a 72 hour period.
+Please ensure that you allow adequate time when requesting your medication.

 Patients on long-term medication can order repeat prescriptions in a number of ways: